makersacademy/taster2.0/challenge_1.md

 2. Create an index.html file

+3. Write the doctype, head and body like we've seen in during the lecture

-3. Write a title
+4. Write a title (inside your body)

-4. Make your title becoming a link that goes anywhere you want
+5. Make your title becoming a link that goes anywhere you want

-5. Right click on your index.html file and open it with your web browser
+6. Right click on your index.html file and open it with your web browser

 > **Good practices:**
 Indent your code